RoonMoonlight/EnhancedMod/svwl/experimental/README.md

 **Q) Why didn't you add big mods like Stardew Valley: Expanded?
 I'd love to see them!**

 **A)** This is an independently curated list and we will not be supporting large additions by default.
 However, in the case of SVE, the biggest reason is mod compatibility, NPC support, and gameplay changes too large to currently account for.

+**Q) Some NPCs does not support NPC Adventures!**

+**A)** Unless someone creates mod to support NPC Adventures, some NPCs won't be supported.
+The following NPC mods does not support NPC Adventures: East Scarp, Always Raining in the Valley, Tristan, Lunna - Astray, Mister Ginger, Juliet and Jessie the Joja Clerks,